biot-med/data-export-script/README.md

 - [-d | --dataType] **Mandatory: true** The data type for which the export will be performed.
 While exporting data using this script, only one data type can be exported each time.
   Valid input: {device, device-alert, usage-session, command, organization, patient, organization-user, caregiver, patient-alert, generic-entity, measurements}.
 - [-t | --templateNames] **Mandatory: false** When exporting a template base data, it is possible to filter the exported entities to a specific template based entities.
-  To do so pass this argument followed by a list of the template names of which you want to filter the result.
+  To do so pass this argument followed by a list of the template names of which you want to filter the result
+  Note: this argument is not relevant for measurement data type.
 - [--creationTimeFrom] **Mandatory: false** Limits the data export to only data created after this date.
 Example: 2023-03-16T10:11:46.612Z.
-  Note: A valid time range constructed either from [--creationTimeFrom and --creationTimeTo] or from [--lastModifiedFrom and lastModifiedTo] must be provided.
+  Note: A valid time range constructed either from [--creationTimeFrom and --creationTimeTo] or from [--lastModifiedFrom and lastModifiedTo] or from both.
 - [--creationTimeTo] **Mandatory: false** Limits the data export to only data created before this date.
 Example: 2023-03-16T10:11:46.612Z.
-  Note: A valid time range constructed either from [--creationTimeFrom and --creationTimeTo] or from [--lastModifiedFrom and lastModifiedTo] must be provided.
+  Note: A valid time range constructed either from [--creationTimeFrom and --creationTimeTo] or from [--lastModifiedFrom and lastModifiedTo] or from both.
 - [--lastModifiedFrom] **Mandatory: false** Limits the data export to only data modified after this date.
 Example: 2023-03-16T10:11:46.612Z.
-  Note: A valid time range constructed either from [--creationTimeFrom and --creationTimeTo] or from [--lastModifiedFrom and lastModifiedTo] must be provided.
+  Note: A valid time range constructed either from [--creationTimeFrom and --creationTimeTo] or from [--lastModifiedFrom and lastModifiedTo] or from both.
+  Note: this argument is not relevant for measurement data type.
-- [--lastModifiedFrom] **Mandatory: false** Limits the data export to only data modified before this date.
+- [--lastModifiedTo] **Mandatory: false** Limits the data export to only data modified before this date.
 Example: 2023-03-16T10:11:46.612Z.
-  Note: A valid time range constructed either from [--creationTimeFrom and --creationTimeTo] or from [--lastModifiedFrom and lastModifiedTo] must be provided.
+  Note: A valid time range constructed either from [--creationTimeFrom and --creationTimeTo] or from [--lastModifiedFrom and lastModifiedTo] or from both.
+  Note: this argument is not relevant for measurement data type.
 - [-u | --username] **Mandatory: true** The username of the user that performs the export.
 Needed in order to login to the system.
   Note: this user must have permissions to access the exported data
 - [-p | --password] **Mandatory: true** The Password of the user that performs the export.
 Needed in order to login to the system.